kirill-menke/resnet-defective-solar-cells/README.md

 ## Implementation
 The code snippets below can be found in `train.py` and briefly describes the process and implementation of the model.

-Initially, the data is split into training and test set.
+Initially, the dataset is split into 90% training and 10% test data.
 To ensure that the samples are equally distributed between both sets, a stratified split is performed:
 ```python
 # Load the data from the csv file
 df = pd.read_csv('data.csv', sep=';')